 - Interest Rates: Short Sterling 3 month, Eurodollar, Euribor 3 month

 - Options: UK 100, Wall Street, Germany 30, Australia 200

 The broker offers both fixed and variable spreads depending on the specific market being traded.

-Variable spreads: These spreads may fluctuate throughout the day according to factors, such as underlying liquidity or market volatility.
-City Index informs traders on its website of the minimum variable spreads as well as the average spreads over a recent time frame.
+- Variable spreads: These spreads may fluctuate throughout the day according to factors like underlying liquidity or market volatility.
+Up-to-date minimum variable spreads as well as the average spreads are available on the website.

-City Index does not charge commissions on spread betting or on any CFDs other than Shares CFDs.
-Traders of shares CFDs pay both the market spread as well as a commission on each trade.
+The company does not charge commissions on spread betting or on any CFDs other than Stock CFDs.

-The following are the minimum spreads charged to City Index CFD customers:
+The following lists show the minimum spreads charged to City Index CFD customers:

 |Markets||Spread pricing||Min. spread|

 |Australia 200||Fixed||1 point|